Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 The [ASSIGN RECEIPT] button in the *BOOKINGS* tab allows to retrieve and assign a receipt that has not been registered yet to an existing booking.
 Any unregistered receipts uploaded in the system are displayed in the *BOOK RECEIPTS* tab.

 After being uploaded, the receipts are stored in the *New documents* folder in the *Documents* module.
-Once they are booked, they are moved automatically into the *Booked documents* folder and then placed in the appropriate subfolder according to the following structure:
+Once they are booked, they are moved automatically into the *Registered documents* folder and then placed in the appropriate subfolder according to the following structure:

 - 10000-19999 personal account numbers in case of a debtors'/customers' document
 - 70000-70999 personal account numbers in case of a creditors'/suppliers' document